stfwn/mscai-ir2/README.md

 6. Evaluate the rankings with `evaluate.py` using `-q (path to qrels)` and `-r (path to ranking)`

 ## Computing Score MaxP
+1. Follow the steps for initializing your environment and obtaining the raw data.
+2. Follow the steps for computing the passage representation dataset

-4. Flatten the Passage Representation dataset with:
+3. Flatten the Passage Representation dataset with:
 ```bash
 n=20
 for k in {0..n}